ivotron/quiho-popper/paper/paper.md

-    still the issue of not being able to correlate baseline performance with application behavior, since between two platforms is rarely the case where the change of performance is observed in only one subcomponent of the system (e.g. a newer machine doesn’t have just faster memory sticks, but also better CPU, chipset, etc.).
+    still the issue of not being able to correlate baseline performance with application behavior, since between two platforms is rarely the case where the change of performance is observed in only one subcomponent of the system (e.g., a newer machine doesn’t have just faster memory sticks, but also better CPU, chipset, etc.).